 While dopamine is the star player in the neuroscience of sex addiction, other neurochemicals are involved.
 Serotonin, which regulates mood and impulse control, is often depleted in people with addictions, making them more prone to compulsive behavior.
 Oxytocin, the “bonding hormone,” is released during sexual activity and can create powerful associations between sex and emotional comfort.

 Over time, the brain’s natural balance of these chemicals becomes disrupted.
-The result is a state of chronic craving, irritability, and emotional volatility.
-Understanding this neurochemical soup is essential for anyone seeking to heal from sex addiction.
+According to Kafka (2010), published in Archives of Sexual Behavior, serotonin dysregulation plays a central role in hypersexual disorder, contributing to a state of chronic craving, irritability, and emotional volatility.
+Understanding this neurochemical landscape is essential for anyone seeking to recover from sex addiction.

 Psychological and Relational Dynamics

-Sex addiction is not just a brain disease—it’s a deeply psychological and relational issue.
+Sex addiction is not just a brain-based pattern—it’s a deeply psychological and relational issue.
 Many people use sex as a way to avoid difficult emotions, numb pain, or fill a sense of emptiness.
 The neuroscience of sex addiction shows how these psychological patterns become hardwired in the brain, making them difficult to change without conscious effort.

 Relationships often suffer.
 Partners may feel betrayed, confused, or inadequate.
 Trust is eroded, and intimacy becomes fraught with secrecy and shame.
 For the person struggling with addiction, the inability to form lasting, meaningful connections can reinforce feelings of isolation and despair.